-Thirdly,the following speech by Secretary General Kofi Annan is interesting: ” “If humanitarian intervention is, indeed, an unacceptable assault on sovereignty,how should we respond to a Rwanda, to a Srebrenica, to gross and systematic violation of human rights that offend every precept of our common humanity? ” (UN Department of Public Information, 2012, p.
-1).
+Thirdly,the following speech by Secretary General Kofi Annan is interesting: “If humanitarian intervention is, indeed, an unacceptable assault on sovereignty,how should we respond to a Rwanda, to a Srebrenica, to gross and systematic violation of human rights that offend every precept of our common humanity?”
+(UN Department of Public Information, 2012: 1).
 When questioned ethically it is an obligation to respond to human rights violations as the UN Charter acknowledges.
 In the globalizing world, the dependencies between human, state and international community are even more pronounced.
 Despite all the criticism in this respect, the ethical responsibility of the international community is to respond to these violations.

 4. Other Arguments Against Intervention

-The arguments that criticize the concept of humanitarian intervention are as follows: uncertainty about compliance with international law, not being sure of the ethical goals of states, the problem of abuse, the selectivity response of the region to be intervened, and whether the interventions carried out so far have been successful or not (Bellamy, Wheeler, 2017, p.516, 517, 518).
+The arguments that criticize the concept of humanitarian intervention are as follows: uncertainty about compliance with international law, not being sure of the ethical goals of states, the problem of abuse, the selectivity response of the region to be intervened, and whether the interventions carried out so far have been successful or not (Bellamy and Wheeler, 2017: 516-518).
 To sum up, clearly the concept of R2P is controversial.
 Advocates argue that the concept of humanitarian intervention may be an ethical norm as a result of the globalizing world.
 On the other hand, those who are against humanitarian intervention are suspicious of the change in the existing concept of international law, system, and sovereignty.

 5. Libya Intervention

-In 2010 and 2011, a total of 24 meetings were held at the UN to discuss the situation in Libya and as a result, 6 resolutions were created under the VII part of the UN Charter (Repertoire of the Practice of the Security Council, 2010-2011, p.82).
+In 2010 and 2011, a total of 24 meetings were held at the UN to discuss the situation in Libya and as a result, 6 resolutions were created under the VII part of the UN Charter (UN, 2010-2011: 82).
 1973 Resolution considered under Chapter VII which includes Action with Respect to The Threats to The Peace, Breaches of the Peace and Acts of Aggression.
 The 1973 Resolution is the agreement that allows military intervention, but it is necessary to examine other resolutions to explain the course of the situation.

 It is generally argued that the Libyan intervention is the first application of the responsibility to protect, involving military intervention.
 However, the attempts suggest that considering the Libyan intervention under R2P is problematic.
 Firstly, the Libya crisis clearly evaluated under prerequisites of responsibility to protect and comply with the right reason.
 However, state intervention attempts and rhetoric were not clearly asserted under the discourse of the responsibility to protect.